localstack/docs/content/en/user-guide/aws/ses/index.md

 {{< alert title="Hint" color="success">}}
 If you do not have access to a proper SMTP server, you can use tools like [MailDev](https://github.com/maildev/maildev) or [smtp4dev](https://github.com/rnwood/smtp4dev).
 These run as Docker containers on your local machine.
+Make sure they run in the same Docker network as the LocalStack container.
 {{< /alert >}}